gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     run()
 ```

 From reading the comments you might already guess what's happening here.
-Creating the app and running it on `127.0.0.1:4000`
+It is creating the app and running it on `127.0.0.1:4000`

 ###  Test the basic API

 If you followed the instructions you should now be able to spin up the API.
 It won't show you much besides the bare Swagger-UI frontend.

 ```bash
 python run.py
 ```

 Then call `http://127.0.0.1:4000/api/` to get to the actual Swagger-UI.
-If this works for you, good, if not, please go back a few steps and check you added everything correctly.
+If this works for you, good, if not, please go back a few steps and check you followed all steps correctly.

-## 3. GeoAPI
+## Step 3 - GeoAPI

 Now, that our basic API is ready, let's fill it with life.
-First we're going to implement functionality with three simple geospatial capable api routes.
+First we're going to implement functionality with 3 simple geospatial capable api routes.
 One will calculate the length of a GeoJSON LineString that is posted to the API, another the distance between two Points that we paste with the URL and
 the third the area of a GeoJSON Polygon that gets posted to the API like the LineString.
 The goal is to give you a broader example and insight on as much possible variances of how to get geospatial data into your server, parse it, process it and return the results back to the user.

-Mind for the following: No matter what new endpoint you will add on your own after this tutorial, the process will always be the same from here on.
+Mind for the following: no matter what new endpoint you will add on your own after this tutorial, the process will always be the same from here on.
-And that is the beauty of that setup.
 You'll be able to just add as many modules as you like and initialize it automatically through the module loader.

 Please add the following content to `app/modules/geoapi/__init__.py`:

 ```python
 # encoding: utf-8